molpopgen/fwdpy11/README.rst

 Bioconda
 =================================

-fwdpy11 is available through bioconda_ for Linux and for OS X:
+fwdpy11 is available through bioconda_ for Linux and for macOS:

 .. code-block:: bash